SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints: Method

 \subsection{Practical Algorithm}

 Our practical algorithm, implementing the ideas of the preceding subsections, is given in \cref{alg}.
 We now highlight the key additions.

-\paragraph{Line Search.} In practice, we follow standard TRPO procedures by performing a line search along the cost-biased convex combination $\del$: the KL constraint is enforced empirically to ensure that the surrogate approximations of $J_r$ and $J_c$ remain accurate; and the empirical reduction in the surrogate cost loss is checked to operationalise the cost decrease guarantee of \cref{thm:perf}, scaling the step if necessary.
+\paragraph{Line Search.} In practice, we follow standard TRPO procedures by performing a line search along the update direction $\del$: the KL constraint is enforced empirically to ensure that the surrogate approximations of $J_r$ and $J_c$ remain accurate; and the empirical reduction in the surrogate cost loss is checked to operationalise the cost decrease guarantee of \cref{thm:perf}, scaling the step if necessary.

-\paragraph{Gradient Estimation.} The gradients of the surrogate objective $g_r=\nabla\mathcal L_{r,\po}(\po)$ (analogously for cost) coincide with $\nabla J_r(\po)$, which is Monte Carlo estimated using the policy gradient theorem.
+\paragraph{Gradient Estimation.} The gradients of the surrogate objective $g_r=\nabla\mathcal L_{r,\parao}(\parao)$ (analogously for cost) coincide with $\nabla J_r(\parao)$, which is Monte Carlo estimated using the policy gradient theorem.
 The Fisher information matrix $F$ is similarly estimated from trajectories.